The Council has discretionary powers to award rate relief where it is satisfied that:

 How to apply for hardship relief

-Please read the Discretionary Rate Relief Policy before submitting an application.
+Please read the Discretionary Rate Relief Policy (PDF) before submitting an application.

 Download a hardship relief application form (PDF).